Skip to Main Content

 Problem Blindness

 It is almost a given that you will encounter problems when collecting or generating your data, or, gaps will exist in existing data or archival materials.
-Do not ignore these problems or pretend they did not occur.
-Often, documenting how you overcame obstacles can form an interesting part of the methodology.
+Do not ignore these problems and pretend they did not occur.
+Often, documenting how you overcame obstacles can form an interesting part of how you gathered information and where gaps may exist for future research.
 It demonstrates to the reader that you can provide a cogent rationale for the decisions you made to minimize the impact of any problems that arose.

 Literature Review